Sustainability Snacks with Sasha

 Or wasting paper on elaborate packaging?
 It’s great to see a lot more refills are available for soaps, instant coffee etc. with a lot less packaging.

-I was really moved by this inspiring short video from the Taskforce on Nature-related Financial Disclosures (TNFD).
-(We are just getting started with all the Sustainability acronyms!😆) The TNFD encourages business to assess their impact on nature, with recommendations and guidance to enable businesses and finance to integrate nature into their decision making.
+I was really moved by this inspiring short video from the Taskforce on Nature-related Financial Disclosures (TNFD)*.
+(We are just getting started with all the Sustainability acronyms!😆 There are many!)
+Grab a cuppa, maybe a biscuit too, and enjoy.

 It’s brilliant, isn’t it?
 We CAN make a difference!